 Once a month there was, the hundred- dollar, rent is due, crisis which often required my babysitting money contribution.
 I was glad to be able to help.

-Dad was Chinese, six feet plus tall and of trim and strong build.
+Dad was Chinese, six-foot plus tall and of trim and strong build.
 He had a light tan complexion and a stern face which easily broke into a sincere smile.
 In appearance, he looked like a military officer out of uniform.
 His voice was resonant, as if in command but he had trouble pronouncing “L” sounds.
 He was good looking, charming and able to sing but a poor provider.
 He was good at cooking, siring kids and womanizing.

 Dad worked off and on but preferred off.
-What he earned he mostly spent on himself.
+What he earned, he mostly spent on himself.
 He dressed well and wore a suit and tie when leaving the house.
-His white shirt was starched stiff and ironed by Mom then me when I was older.
+His white shirt was starched stiff and ironed by Mom, then me when I was older.
 His ties were silk, his shoes wing tips and he always wore a hat.
 All except the ties and shirts were of a brown hue, darker than his tan complexion which made him appear lighter in color.
 He had a knack with knots.
 I loved to watch him knot his ties, typically with a Windsor or Hanover knot.
 Superstitious, the day’s tie selected was dependent on perceived omens to give him luck.

 Dressed, he stood before the mirror, swept his straight black hair back with a comb, then set his fedora atop at a slight downward slant to the right.
 The only wrinkle detracting from his military bearing was a tendency to clutch his left shoulder and left leg stiffness getting in and out of the car, assumed signs of arthritis.
 Once satisfied with the mirror’s reflection he strode to the garage.

-On his way out, he flipped open his Zippo lighter with a Chinese dragon character, spun the flint wheel with his thumb, the spark ignited the wick and with the wick a flame, he lit his morning cigarette.
+On his way out, he flipped open his Zippo lighter with a Chinese dragon character, spun the flint wheel with his thumb, the spark ignited the wick and with the wick flame, he lit his morning cigarette.
 When the door closed behind him, you heard the metallic cluck of the lighter close as he dropped it back into his coat pocket.
 Ensconced in the car, he cranked the engine alive and backed quickly from the garage to the curb, a whiff of smoke trailing his hand out the car window to mark his departure.

 He loved to gamble and was a regular at the Bay Meadows race track in Belmont and at Vahl's, an Italian restaurant in Alviso, which had an illegal card club upstairs.